EarthWalkSoftware/kaptain-debian/README.md

 **docker pull** will pull the **latest** image by default.
 The Docker **latest** tag is based on the GitHub **master** source, which is the development version, and quite possibly unstable.

 Other Docker versions (or tags) can be selected on the Docker [Tags](https://hub.docker.com/r/earthwalksoftware/kaptain-debian/tags/) page.
+The most stable Docker version is the 3-number tag (1.x.x, 2.x.x) which ends in a 0 (1.x.0, 2.x.0), otherwise it is a patch to the previous tag, and is designed to apply fixes or experimental features.
+When the fixes / features are stable, the middle number is increased by and the last number is reset to 0.

 Other GitHub source tags can be selected in the **Branch** selection box.